10 Alternatives to Skype for Calling Landlines & Mobiles

 Pros:

-Viber Out offers a simple and convenient way to call real phone numbers worldwide directly from the Viber app.
-It's designed to be user-friendly and cost-effective, with low rates for international calls.
+Viber Out provides a simple and convenient way to call real phone numbers worldwide directly from the Viber app.
+It’s designed to be user-friendly and cost-effective, with low international calling rates and the option to switch to a flat-rate subscription plan when needed.

 Cons: